 Wow what a year 2014 was for me!
-I went no-poo on the 24th of January 2014, a year ago.
+I went no-poo (no shampoo) on the 24th of January 2014, a year ago.
 It was such an amazing discovery that humans don't actually need shampoo!
 Of course I should have guessed!
 What did people do before?
 Since I went no-poo my life turned around.
 I used to think I had a green lifestyle: recycling, eating "healthy" etc...
 But this year I've done so much research and changed so many of my habits that I realise just how little I used to do and how little I really knew.
 I've tried to take chemicals and processed things out of my life as much as I can.
 I started this blog when I went no-poo and all the changes I've made since then are recorded in my posts.
 Changes range from not using soap to making my own clothes and trying to avoid plastic.
 Among lots of other subtle changes and health boosts.

 No-poo 1 YEAR!